geeksblabla/geeksblabla.com/blablas/ep1/index.md

 video: "2244351238958873"
 url:
 podcastUrl:
----

-On this episode of Geeksblabla : The team Soufian (Host) , Abdelkader , El Hussein , Youssouf talks about Open source : Definitions , brief history , Licence types and how can we start contribute on open source projects ..etc.
+description: "On this episode of Geeksblabla : The team Soufian (Host) , Abdelkader , El Hussein , Youssouf talks about Open source : Definitions , brief history , Licence types and how can we start contribute on open source projects ..etc."

-## Notes

-0:25 - Introduction : Welcoming and presenting guests
+notes: " 0:25 - Introduction : Welcoming and presenting guests

 1:52 - What is Open source ?